 4. Wipe down after soaking.
 And you’re done!

 When dealing with tougher stains, a simple boat water spot remover can’t do the trick.
 There’s a lot of boat cleaning services that you can ask help from.
-But if it’s boat window replacement you need, only trust the right people for the job.
+But if it’s boat window replacement and parts guide you need, only trust the right people for the job.
 Our glass experts at Peninsula Glass are happy to help you out.